LaudateCorpus1/jarloader/README.md

 It is expected in the given root dir will be multiple JARs with functions implementation.
 While loading a new one, all files (satisfying given prefix and suffix, if set) are sorted by comparator and the first one is loaded.
 The default comparator is `TimeFileComparator` (descending, so the winner is the newest file - mTime is used), but you can use also `AplhaFileComparator` (descending too, alphabetically sorted last file wins) or any other comparator, implementing `Comparator<File>` interface.

 # Runtime configuration
 The loader is exposed to JMX view, if possible.
 You can see currently loaded class and its version, history of loaded implementations (last 100).
-Available operations is `saveHistoryToCsv`,`search` and `stopSearching`.
+Available operations are `load`, `saveHistoryToCsv`,`search` and `stopSearching`.
 The loaders JMX name is `JarLoader[{nameGivenInConstructor}]`, or `JarLoader[{currentMillis}]` if no name is provided.
 All loaders are placed (in JMX) in the same package as the class which owns (or extends) it.